-According to the US Census Bureau data from the 2012-2016 American Community Survey (ACS) 5-year estimates, 6% of Livingston County residents age 5 or older speak a language other than English at home11.
-With a 2016 population estimate of 64,622 persons, this means approximately 3,878 people in the County speak a language other than English at home.
-The Study Area contains portions of seven zip codes in which languages other than English are spoken.
-However, in all seven zip codes, fewer than 5,000 people speak a language other than English (see Table 1).
+According to the US Census Bureau data from the 2012-2016 American Community Survey (ACS) 5-year estimates, 5.2% of Allegany County residents age 5 or older speak a language other than English at home, compared to the 6.0% in Livingston County and the 4.8% in Steuben County11.
+With a 2016 population estimate of 47,700 persons in Allegany County, 64,622 persons in Livingston County, and 98,151 persons in Steuben County, this means approximately 2,480 people in Allegany County, 3,877 people in Livingston County, and 4,711 people in Steuben County speak a language other than English at home.

+The Study Area contains portions of five zip codes in which languages other than English are spoken.
+However, in all five zip codes, fewer than 5,000 people speak a language other than English (see Table 1).
 Based on these findings, the Applicant is proposing to disseminate Project related materials in only the English language.